Cahn-Hilliard equations with singular potential, reaction term and pure phase initial datum: A pplication to tumor growth models

 and the identities

 are satisfied for every test function $ v\in V$, and almost everywhere in $(0,T)$.
 Moreover, it holds that

 \end{theorem}

-\begin{remark} If $\h$ satisfies an assumption like \eqref{source:Lipcont}, then continuous dependence estimates can be proven arguing along the lines of Theorem \ref{THM:UNI:LOCAL} and Theorem \ref{THM:UNI:NONLOCAL}.
+\begin{remark} If \anlastr{the function $\h$ does not depend on the phase variable $\ph$}, then continuous dependence estimates can be proven arguing along the lines of Theorem \ref{THM:UNI:LOCAL} and Theorem \ref{THM:UNI:NONLOCAL}.
 In this case, both the local and the nonlocal problem are well posed. \end{remark}

 \begin{proof} We just give a sketch of both the proofs since they are natural extensions of the previous ones with the choice $g = -\chi n$.

 The difference is that here we do not know, a priori, whether $g= -\chi n $ fulfills \ref{ass:g} or not.
 However, a similar parabolic-type estimate as \eqref{est:alpha:local} (\eqref{est:alpha:nonlocal} resp.) can be derived for $n$ and the strategy of the previous proof can be carried out with minor modifications.
 Rigorously speaking, one should introduce a Faedo--Galerkin scheme, let $k$ denote the discretization parameter, for the system \eqref{eq:1:abs:tumor}--\eqref{eq:4:abs:tumor} along with the same $\l$-approximation introduced before.
 Then, the discretized version of \eqref{eq:2:abs:tumor} can be tested by $n_k$.
 This gives